Rank 2 local systems and abelian varieties II: Logarithmic -crystals

 As a reference for this remark: in the case when $Z$ is empty, one finds this construction in \cite[2.5.2 and 2.5.5]{de1998homomorphisms}.
-In the setting of logarithmic Dieudonn\'e crystals, Kato-Trihan construct the dual object: $Lie(M,F,V)$, see \cite[5.1]{katotrihan} and especially Lemma 5.3 of \emph{loc. cit.} Our hypothesis that $(Y,Z)$ is a smooth pair over a perfect field $k$ imply that the conditions of 5.1 on p.
-563 of \emph{loc. cit.} hold: \'etale locally, there is a $p$-basis of $Y$ such that each (regular) component of $Z$ is cut out by some member of the $p$-basis. \end{rem} \begin{rem} We have the following relationships. \begin{enumerate} \item Let $Y/k$ be a smooth scheme over a perfect field $k$.
+In the setting of logarithmic Dieudonn\'e crystals, Kato-Trihan construct the dual object: $Lie(M,F,V)$, see \cite[5.1]{katotrihan} and especially Lemma 5.3 of \emph{loc. cit.} Note that this lemma holds in our situation: our hypothesis that $(Y,Z)$ is a smooth pair over a perfect field $k$ implies that the conditions of 5.1 on p.
+563 of \emph{loc. cit.} hold: \'etale locally, there is a $p$-basis of $Y$ such that each (regular) component of $Z$ is cut out by some member of the $p$-basis. \end{rem} \begin{rem} Let $Y/k$ be a smooth scheme over a perfect field $k$.
 Let $A_Y\rightarrow Y$ be an abelian scheme.
 Then there is an associated Dieudonn\'e crystal $(M,F,V)=\mathbb{D}(A_Y[p^{\infty}])$ on $Y$ \cite{berthelot1982theorie}.
-The Hodge bundle of $(M,F)$ is isomorphic to the Hodge line bundle of the abelian scheme $A_Y\rightarrow Y$ by \cite[3.3.5 and 4.3.10]{berthelot1982theorie}. \item Let $C/k$ be a smooth curve over a perfect field $k$, let $U\subset C$ be a dense open subset, and let $Z\subset C$ be the reduced complement. let $A_U\rightarrow U$ be an abelian scheme with semi-stable reduction along $Z$.
-Call the N\'eron model $A_C\rightarrow C$.
-Then there is an attached logarithmic Dieudonn\'e crystal on $(C,Z)$, which we call $\mathbb{D}(A_C[p^{\infty}])$ \cite[4.4-4.8]{katotrihan}.
-Kato-Trihan construct a covariant Dieudonn\'e functor.
-We assume ours is contravariant, which may be accomplished by taking a dual as in \cite[4.1]{katotrihan}.
+The Hodge bundle of $(M,F)$ is isomorphic to the Hodge line bundle of the abelian scheme $A_Y\rightarrow Y$ by \cite[3.3.5 and 4.3.10]{berthelot1982theorie}. \end{rem}

-By construction, $\mathbb{D}(A_C[\infty])|_U$ is isomorphic to the crystalline Dieudonn\'e functor of the $p$-divisible group $A_U[p^{\infty}]$.
-(See also the description of gluing as in \cite[Lemma 4.4.1]{katotrihan}.)
-Moreover, the Hodge line bundle of $A^o_C\rightarrow C$, the open subset of $A_C\rightarrow C$ obtained by discarding the non-identity components over $Z$, is isomorphic to the Hodge bundle of $\mathbb{D}(A_C[p^{\infty}])$: this follows from \cite[Example 5.4(b)]{katotrihan}, with the caveat that they work with the covariant Dieudonn\'e functor.